KyouyamaKazusa0805/Sudoku/README.md

 Please visit [this link](https://sunnieshine.github.io/Sudoku/how-to/How-To-Compile-The-Solution).

-### Forking & PRs this Repo
+### Fork & PRs (Pull Requests) for This Repo

 Of course you can fork my repo and do whatever you want.
-You can do whatever you want to do under the MIT license.

-However, due to the copy of the Github repo, Gitee repo doesn't support any PRs.
+You can do whatever you want to do under the [MIT license](https://github.com/SunnieShine/Sudoku/blob/main/LICENSE).
+However, due to the copy of the GitHub repo, Gitee repo doesn't support any PRs.
 I'm sorry.
 But you can create the issue on both two platforms.
+Please visit the following part "Basic Information" for learning about more details.

 In addition, this repo may update **frequently** (At least 1 commit in a day).